anaaCode/E_Commerce/README.md

 # E_Commerce Mern Stack
 Here's a sample **README.md** for your **MERN stack video streaming platform** project.
 It includes the MongoDB setup, Cloudinary API, PayPal API, and step-by-step instructions for installation:

----

-# **Video Streaming Platform**

-## **Overview**
-This project is a video streaming platform built using the MERN (MongoDB, Express, React, Node.js) stack, offering features like live streaming, Video on Demand (VOD), user authentication, content management, and secure payments via PayPal.

 ## **Technologies**
 - **MongoDB**: NoSQL database for storing user data, videos, and content metadata.
 - **Express.js**: Server-side framework for handling API requests.